 Contractual conformity had been reached when the building was finished and the Certificate of Occupancy had been issued (so the only issue that should be dealt with is rectifying the work so that it complied with the relevant Australian Standard).

 Where a failure to meet an Australian Standard has occurred, and the builder proposes a rectification method that the owner does not agree with, the Courts will ask:

 Does the proposed rectification involve ‘any substantial or significant compromise in terms of amenity or utility’?

-Will the proposed rectification satisfy the relevant Australian standard?
+Will the proposed rectification breach the relevant Australian standard?

-If the answer is yes in both cases, then the owner cannot object to the rectification method.
+If the answer is no in both cases, then the owner cannot object to the rectification method.

 What does this mean for builders and homeowners having these disputes?